-When you look at cash flow, you look at when money coming in, and how much, then when money coming out, and how much.
+Simply put, cash flow is money coming in and out of your business’ wallet.
+When you look at cash flow, you look at when money comes in, and how much, then when money comes out, and how much.

 Money can funnel into your business through accounts receivables, sales, etc., while money can leave your business through accounts payable, monthly expenses, salaries, etc. As a business owner, you should track it weekly, monthly, or at the very least, quarterly.

-Cash flow vs. Profit
+Cash Flow vs. Profit

 Cash flow is different from profit.
 "There is a secret that very few business owners have discovered (and the accounting community has not done a good job revealing): knowing whether you earned a profit (or created a loss) is not the same as knowing what happened to your cash," Campbell says.
 "Profit, as defined by the rules of accounting, is simply revenue minus expenses.
 Invoicing a customer for products or services you sold to them creates revenue.
 Actually collecting the money on that invoice is what creates cash."

-A positive cash flow – when money coming in is more than money coming out – is what needed to generate profits.
+A positive cash flow – when money coming in is more than money coming out – is what is needed to generate profits.
 You need enough cash to pay for your employees and suppliers so that you can make products.
 Then when products are sold is when profit is generated.
 Vice versa, no cash means no products, then no profits.
 So you really need to structure your business to have positive cash flow if you want your small business to grow and increase profits.